travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

     # from any directory
     travis-lint [path to your .travis.yml]

-`travis-lint` is young but improving and we are incorporating more and more checks for common issues as we learn about them from travis-ci.org users.
+`travis-lint` will check things like

+ * That `.travis.yml` file is [valid YAML](http://yaml-online-parser.appspot.com/)
+ * That `language` key is present
+ * That runtime versions (Ruby, PHP, OTP, etc) specified are supported in the [Travis CI Environment](/docs/user/ci-environment/)
+ * That are you not using deprecated features or runtime aliases

+and so on. `travis-lint` is your friend, use it.

-### Step four: Trigger Your First Build
+### Step four: Trigger Your First Build With a Git Push

 Once GitHub hook is set up, push your commit that adds .travis.yml to your repository.
-That should put a build job into one of the queues on <a href="http://travis-ci.org">Travis CI</a> and your build will start as soon as one worker for your language is available.
+That should add a build into one of the queues on <a href="http://travis-ci.org">Travis CI</a> and your build will start as soon as one worker for your language is available.

 To start a build you can either commit and push something to your repository, or you can go to your GitHub service hooks page and use the "Test Hook" button for Travis.